cornelcroi/edge-atlas/posts/application-performance/api-dynamic-acceleration.md

 ---
 title: 'API and Dynamic Acceleration'
-metaDesc: 'Certain workloads such as APIs or very personalized webpages are little or not cacheable.
-However, they can benefit from the security and acceleration provided by AWS edge services, such as CloudFront and Global Accelerator.'
+metaDesc: 'Certain workloads such as APIs or very personalized webpages are little or not cacheable, but they can benefit from the security and acceleration provided by AWS edge services.'
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview